hyperledger/indy-hipe/text/protocols/README.md

 and the PUML and BPMN form have the virtue that they can be checked in with source code and support line-by-line diffs.
-However, they don't offer an easy way to see if all possible flows have been considered; what they may not describe isn't obvious.
+However, they don't offer an easy way to see if all possible flows have been considered; what they may NOT describe isn't obvious.
 This--and the freedom from fancy tools--is why the matrix form is used in many early HIPEs.
 We leave it up to the community to settle on whether it wants to strongly recommend specific diagram types.)